Automated "Boilerplate"

 bullet Limits on AutoCorrect include a maximum size for an unformatted entry of 255 characters and a maximum size of the trigger "word" of 31 characters.

 bulletUnformatted AutoCorrect entries (most of them) are available in (shared with) all Microsoft Office programs.
-Formatted AutoCorrect entries and AutoText/Building Blocks are available only in Word (to a limited extent, AutoText and Textboxes are available in Outlook).
+Formatted AutoCorrect entries and AutoText/Building Blocks are available only in Word and Outlook.

 The advantage of AutoCorrect is that it corrects errors in real time rather than coming back for correction later.
 A very real disadvantage is that what Microsoft considers an error may be a word you intend to use.
 If you use Google to search for "AutoCorrect fun" or "AutoCorrect errors" you'll likely find some entertaining examples.
 In Word, the most likely source of problems is checking the box at the bottom of the option to automatically use suggestions from the Spelling Checker.
 (You can get the following dialog to show up using the keyboard short cut of Alt+T, A. That is, hold down the Alt key, and press T, release those and press A.)